arpan-bhowmick9/Chatbot/README.md

 When communicating with the Chatbot :

 1. Do not use SMS language.
+2. Do not use abbreviations.
+(Use donot instead of don't)
-2. Do not give a vague statement.
+3. Do not give a vague statement.
 Try to input a complete well formed statement.
-3. For punctuation marks (or any special character), place it immediately after the word and then leave a space before you start the next word.
+4. For punctuation marks (or any special character), place it immediately after the word and then leave a space before you start the next word.
 (For example : Hello, how are you doing?)
-4. To exit type : #exit#
+5. To exit type : #exit#
-5. To play the number game type : #play number name#
+6. To play the number game type : #play number name#

 # Author